 The mission of the National Center for Genome Analysis Support is to enable the biological research community of the US to analyze, understand, and make use of the vast amount of genomic information now available.
 NCGAS focuses particularly on transcriptome- and genome-level assembly, phylogenetics, metagenomics/transcriptomics, and community genomics.
+NCGAS is a collaborative project between the lead institution, Indiana University (IU), and the Pittsburgh Supercomputing Center (PSC) at Carnegie Mellon University

 Consulting time and expertise from NCGAS staff, computational time on IU resources, storage of data and experimental results on IU resources (disk and tape), and customization / optimization of open source software is available to researchers with current NSF funding (or working in areas that qualify for funding by the NSF) - typically at no cost - simply by filling out a request form that documents the project's status.

 NCGAS is affiliated with the Indiana University Pervasive Technology Institute as a Cyberinfrastructure and Service Center.
-PTI Service & Cyberinfrastructure Centers focus on developing and delivering leading edge services that benefit the university, State of Indiana, and advance the scholarly community nationally.
+PTI Service & Cyberinfrastructure Centers focus on developing and delivering leading-edge services that benefit the university, State of Indiana, and advance the scholarly community nationally.

 The NCGAS is the culmination of more than a decade of focused support for bioinformatics by University Information Technology Services, spearheaded initially by Dr. Richard Repasky.